-Cannabis is only one of the many herbs that can be vaped.
-Granted, it’s the most popular one, but did you know that vaporizers can also be used for aromatherapy?
+Cannabis with THC or high CBD strains is not the only type of herb that can be vaped.
+Granted, cannabis is the most popular one, but did you know that vaporizers can also be used for aromatherapy via other herbs?
 There are actually dozens of herbs that can be vaporized, aside from the obvious one.
 You might even find some of them sitting in your cupboard right now.

 Aromatherapy is the use of essential oils for therapeutic and holistic purposes.
 It can be done through a process known as phyto-inhalation.
 Vaporizers can be utilized to extract and inhale essential oils from various plants and herbs.
 Though some people believe it can be used to treat various symptoms or illnesses, we strongly recommend consulting a doctor and an aromatherapist before self-medicating with these herbs.